KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-command-line/README.md

 ## Navigate between directories and view files {#navigation} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Being able to confidently navigate the file system via command line is an important first step in becoming a CLI master.

+{% hint style="tip" %}
+Take a moment to introduce yourself to your neighbors if you haven't already.
+Your neighbors will be your support network tonight.
+The bonus assignment requires a buddy so learn each other's Slack handles.
+To help break the ice, ask your neighbors "If you were famous, what would you be famous for"?
+{% endhint %}
 {% include "./1navigation.md" %}

 ## Tab Completion {#tabcompletion} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>